manzinello/mailgo.js.org/docs/whatsapp.md

 title: WhatsApp
 ---

-WhatsApp is enabled by default in mailgo.
+WhatsApp is enabled by default in mailgo tel links.